New plans

 Highlights of 2024

-Our project launch in May, saw us meet our community young and old, (to a soundtrack of 80’s tracks put together by the Leswin Road WhatsApp group) and group tours of the building guided by architectural historian Billy Reading, gifted us with the stories of retired firefighters who worked from the building, and a relative of a baby who was born in our building at a time when firefighters whole families lived here.
+At our Looking Out project launch in May, saw us meet our community young and old, (to a soundtrack of 80’s tracks put together by the Leswin Road WhatsApp group) and group tours of the building guided by architectural historian Billy Reading, gifted us with the stories of retired firefighters who worked from the building, and a relative of a baby who was born in our building at a time when firefighters whole families lived here.

 We also met a pantomime horse or two in the Old Stables